expo/expo/docs/pages/versions/unversioned/sdk/apple-authentication.md

   ```

 2. Add `"CFBundleAllowMixedLocalizations": true` to your `ios/[app]/Info.plist` to ensure the sign in button uses the device locale.
 3. Build with `eas build -p ios`.
-EAS Build will automatically configure this service with Apple.
+EAS Build will automatically configure this service with Apple using [auto iOS capabilities](/build-reference/ios-capabilities).

 ### Classic Build